faizela/rock_paper_scissors/README.md

 # Rock, Paper Scissors
 ---
-Rock paper scissors is a project in the Odin Project Foundations sections which demonstrates skills of using DOM Manupilations.
+Rock paper scissors is a project in the Odin Project Foundations sections which demonstrates DOM Manupilations Skills.

+## Projects Aims
+---
+To make a rock and paper scissors game in the forms of buttons.

+##
+---
+## Goals later down the road

+- [] Improve the styling and ui of the project